-46. How does the department ensure that programme objectives are constantly met and learning outcomes are monitored?:

-committees with senior faculty are held to discuss and ensure quality in work output and teaching.

-47. Highlight the participation of students and faculty in extension activity:
+- 46. How does the department ensure that programme objectives are constantly met and learning outcomes are monitored?: - Regular meetings of the departmental committees with senior faculty are held to discuss and ensure quality in work output and teaching. - 47.
+Highlight the participation of students and faculty in extension activity: